 Did you attend an open day?
-What was is like?
+What was it like?

-Staff and lectures were very friendly, as a small University made me feel comfortable, good academic resources and support.
-I attended a talk about the University in general after that moved around to familiarise with the site ( visit cafes, library, crime scene house, etc).
-Attended to a talk delivered by one of the science lectures and later met some of the others.
+Staff and lecturers were very friendly, and as a small university it made me feel comfortable.
+There are also good academic resources and support.
+I attended a talk about the University in general, and after that moved around to familiarise with the site (visit cafes, library, crime scene house, etc).
+I attended a talk delivered by one of the science lecturers and later met some of the others.
 I’ve also made new friends.
 It was very helpful.
-I found out more about the science courses, before the open day I thought only existed Forensic sciences and Animal studies.
-I had the opportunity to visit all the labs which gave a good insight into the facilities available on campus.
+I found out more about the science courses, before the open day I thought only forensic sciences and animal studies existed.
+I also had the opportunity to visit all of the labs, which gave me a good insight into the facilities available on campus.